NahSama/distributed-key-value/README.md

 Although a replica can query all nodes' addresses of the current cluster, these addresses are used only for AppendEntries and RequestVote RPCs

-## Two ways to achieve this
+## Three ways to achieve this
+- add another rpc for quorum read and allow Raft to interact directly with the FSM => does not follow seggeration of concern
-- add another rpc/http address that Raft needs to keep track and allows custom handlers for this address (need to modify Hashicorp/Raft package)
+- add another rpc/http address that Raft needs to keep track
+and allows custom handlers for this address (need to modify Hashicorp/Raft package)
 - client needs to perform quorum reads on non-leader replica